loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 * **XSLT for the incoming message transformation before its transfer** — the path to corresponding files of XSLT transformations is specified.
 * **XSLT for the response message transformation** — the path to corresponding files of XSLT transformations is specified.
 * **Parameters of XSLT transformation** are specified only if XSLT transformations accept the input parameters.
-The detailed information on the application and configuration of this parameter is provided in the following section: [Configuration of the client role of the external services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).
+The detailed information on the application and configuration of this parameter is provided in the following section: [Configuration of the Client Role of the External Services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).